-In case you are planning to paint the wall or wooden furniture, you need to know how many coats of primer you will need.
-First, let’s talk about how many coats of primer on new drywall.
+In case you are planning to paint the wall or wooden furniture, you need to know how many primer coats you will need.
+First, let’s talk about how many coats of primer on the new drywall.
 There are several things you need to know about this:

 You can coat the drywall with only one primer coat, in the case of:

 - You are using a tinted primer.
 When the primer is added with a shade of your new paint, the process of coloring will be much easier.
-You can ask the paint store to bring the tinted primer with up to 50% of the new shade.
-Tinted primer will make single coating be enough to coat the drywall.
+You can ask the paint store to bring the tinted primer up to 50% of the new shade.
+A tinted primer will make a single coating enough to coat the drywall.

 Coat it with double primer, in the case of:

-- You are painting unprimed drywalls.
-Porous surface, although not as porous as unprimed wooden walls is your foe in this case.
+- You are painting unprimed drywall.
+Although not as porous as unprimed wooden walls, a porous surface is your foe in this case.
 Easy blotch and peeling are the future enemies you can avoid with double-coat primer.

-Alright, that’s what you need to know related to how many coats of primer needed while painting a drywall or wooden furniture.
-As a conclusion, coating the wall or furniture with primer is much needed to avoid the paint to get cracked easily; as well as to make it stick with the object for a long time.
+All right, that’s what you need to know related to how many primer coats are needed while painting drywall or wooden furniture.
+In conclusion, coating the wall or furniture with primer is much needed to avoid the paint getting cracked easily and make it stick with the object for a long time.